tdegeus/GooseMPL/docs/style.rst

 Styles in GooseMPL
 ==================

-The following styles are part of GooseMPL (they become available upon installing GooseMPL):
+The following styles are part of *GooseMPL*:

 *   ``goose``